scarsty/kys-cpp/ReadMe.md

 Created by SB500@www.dawuxia.net.

-Special thanks to WangZi, NiBa, HuaKaiYeLuo, XiaoWu, LiuYunFeiYue, SB250 and ICE.
+Special thanks to WangZi, NiBa, HuaKaiYeLuo, XiaoWu, LiuYunFeiYue, ZhenZhengDeQiangQiang, SB250 and ICE.

 The source codes are distributed under zlib license, with two additional clauses.